realXtend/doc/arch_article/simple.rst

 further augment the client with more data that is synchronized for animations, for instance, the full skeleton for motion capture or machine vision based mapping of the real body to the avatar pose.
-In our open source Chesapeak bay watershed demo scene there are minigames with customized game character controls, for example flying as an osprey with the ability to dive to catch fish.
+In our open source Chesapeake Bay watershed demo scene, there are minigames with customized game character controls, for example flying as an osprey with the ability to dive to catch fish.
 These were implemented by using the human avatar functionality as a starting point, and